zsoltmester/saturn/README.md

 #### TODO for MVP

-- Allow users to send feedback
-- Set up a revenue model and support it in the app
+- Some design improvements
 - Deep testing and bug fixing
 - Release

 #### Features and technical improvements

+- Allow users to send feedback
 - Facebook picture and video integration (try this: https://github.com/bakkenbaeck/Viewer)
 - Cache (news, pictures, videos, other media...)
 - Support refresh on the feed screen (swipe to refresh + button)